 by Nancy Armitage

-A couple month ago, I saw a Youtube video about Founders’ Day at the Huntington Library.
+A couple month ago (2023), I saw a Youtube video about Founders’ Day at the Huntington Library.
 The video was about changing the tradition of the former Founder’s Day to Founders’ Day; because there was two founders & not just one.
 On the video, I saw the Huntington Library’s, President Lawrence talk about it.
 So we are now going to celebrate the contribution of both the founders of the Huntington Library, Mr. & Mrs. Henry E. Huntington (Edwards & Arabella).
 I’m very excited about this change because Arabella never seems to get the credit for the things she did.
 Or paintings & French furniture she bought on her own with her own money.
-Or the numerous charities Mrs. Huntington gave money; or the land or buildings to gave to museum, parks, library & hospitals.
+Or the numerous charities Mrs. Huntington gave money to; or the land or buildings she gave to museum, parks, libraries, & hospitals.

 The Huntington Library in San Marino, CA used to celebrate “Founder’s Day: appreciating Mr. Henry E. Huntington.
 Founder’s Day used to be on his birthday, February 27 every year.
 The Huntington Library has change the name to “Founders’ Day”, because there were 2 founders of the Huntington Library.
-It was in 1919, when both the Huntingtons signed that important document.
-To give their many treasures to the State of California.
-They generously gave their Huntington Mansion (Huntington Art Gallery,): their art, their paintings, sculptures, their beautiful gardens, & massive library to the state of California.
+It was in 1919, when both the Huntingtons signed that important document; to give their many valuable treasures to the State of California.
+They generously gave their Huntington Mansion (Huntington Art Gallery): their art, their paintings, sculptures, their beautiful gardens, & their massive library to the state of California.
 At that time, Mr. Huntington stated that if Mrs. Huntington didn’t want to sign that document, that the whole deal was off.
-That the Huntingtons would donate their whole estate to the Metropolitan Museum of Art in NYC.
+That the Huntingtons would donate their entire massive estate to the Metropolitan Museum of Art in NYC.
 We are all so fortunate to enjoy this amazing museum at the Huntington Library in San Marino, CA.

 Things have changed for the better to include Mrs. Arabella Duval Huntington as a founder which she was!!
 What a great idea, to celebrate Arabella’s contributions to the Huntington Library!
 This is a short list of massive collections of Mr. & Mrs. Henry E. Huntington (Arabella), but its a start to give her credit, where credit is due.